Monday Morning 5/19/2025:

 7:05pm Lafayette welcomes everyone

-7:10pm Welcome by Lafayette Cincinnati Bi-centennial Co-Chairs:
+7:10pm Welcome by Lafayette-Cincinnati Bi-centennial Co-Chairs:

-Cameron Shandersky, Past Master of Cincinnati-Lafayette Lodge No. 483
+Cameron Shandersky, Past Master of Cincinnati-Lafayette Lodge No. 483 Free & Accepted Masons of Ohio

 7:15pm Dinner begins